 Library faculty and staff assist patrons in learning how to find and utilize print and electronic books and journals, internet sources, audiovisual materials, and government documents through instruction for individuals, small groups or formal classes.
 Staff also prepares subject guides for classes and arranges interlibrary loans.
-Librarians are available by phone, email, text message, or in person to answer questions.
+Librarians are available by phone, email, text message, chat, or in person to answer questions.

-Approximately 385,000 volumes are available, as well as access to over 250,000 periodical titles.
+Approximately 350,000 titles are available.
 The library's website provides access to over 100 online databases with reference information and journal articles, as well as web-based tutorials and help guides.